 The concave, raised fore-deck closely follows the jib-boom and positions the mast ram for effective mast control.

 There is a large central hatch, recessed to be flush with the deck, for ventilation and access to the rudder servo, receiver, battery, switch, wiring and corrector weight.
 This hatch gives adequate ventilation, without the need to remove the rear deck patch.
 The layout is convenient and practical.

 If needed, the flush, deck mounted RMG switch can be circumvented by simply exchanging the installed XT-60 plugs.
 The waterproof Hitec HS-646 WP, precisely self-centering rudder servo and the RMG 290 EF winch can be removed and changed through the main hatch, without removing the rear deck patch.

-The rudder shaft, stainless steel tiller and also the winch are readily accessed through the rear deck opening, covered by the rear deck patch.
-One flat, easily applied deck patch only, that seldom needs removal.
+The rudder shaft, stainless steel tiller and also the winch are readily accessed through the large rear deck opening, covered by the rear deck patch: one flat, easily applied deck patch only, that seldom needs removal.
+This picture also shows the ‘Rambler’ style rudder with tubercles.

 The winch, rudder servo, battery and corrector weight are placed alongside and behind the keel to suit the hull displacement and minimise the overall moment of inertia of the yacht.

-Above-deck RMG 32 mm. self-tensioning winch drum and lines give quick and easy access without sheet openings to allow water ingress.
+Above-deck RMG 32 mm. self-tensioning winch drum and lines give quick and easy access without sheet openings that allow water ingress.
 Sheets, winch drum and lines can be adjusted and changed from outside the hull.
 The winch drum is shielded with a smooth, rounded cover.
-This drum and the Hales deck mounted, ball-raced deck blocks can be readily flushed.
+This drum and the Hales deck mounted, ball-raced deck blocks can be readily flushed after racing.
+The mainsheet runs freely through a wire loop post, to facilitate flick-jibes with the ‘extra-fast’ winch.

-The keel, ballast and rudder have fine entry, low drag laminar-flow sections.
-The narrow keel profile is constant to give torsional stiffness.
-The 'Rambler' rudder profile with tubercles allows an increased angle of incidence before stalling, to improve steering and minimise drag.
+The 'Rambler' rudder profile with tubercles allows an increased angle of incidence before stalling: to improve steering and minimise drag.
 The alternative, deeper, conventional blade rudder possibly assists 'parking' the yacht at the starts.
-To minimise cavitation, both rudders are positioned in from the transom.
+To minimise cavitation from the yacht’s disturbed wake, both rudders are positioned a distance in from the transom.

 Plan B was drawn using engineering CAD, giving accuracy to lines and calculation.